 - Efficiency: There is the perception that the French are so protective of their labor laws because they are lazy or that these laws lead to a lack of productivity.

 - In fact, when measuring efficiency by gross domestic output, the French are slightly less efficient than the Americans, but more efficient than the Germans or British.

 - The 35-hour work week was originally instituted to create more jobs.
 In reality, the French simply worked harder to get the job done in less time.
 French efficiency went up, but the law wasn’t very effective at creating new jobs.

 - (Lots of) Vacation Time: This one is not a myth.
 We do get 30 days of vacation in France.

 - The catch is that this includes 5 Saturdays, so it’s really 5 weeks of vacation.

-- In addition, if you’re a manager (or work over 35 hours), you get RTT days/hours.
+- In addition, if you’re a manager (or work over 35 hours), you get jour cadre or RTT.